 DOWN AT THE RSA

 After the formal remembrance services, local RSAs play host to veterans and their families.
-It is a time for veterans to reunite and reminisce, to mix with serving personnel, and to relax with family.
+It is a time for veterans to reunite and reminisce, mix with serving personnel, and relax with family.
 The occasion has somewhat the atmosphere of the “wake” after a funeral, which is appropriate on a day that remembers New Zealand’s war dead.